maiktreya/rental-scrapers/readme.md

 ---

-### 📢 Shout-out

-Thanks to all contributors and like-minded souls contributing to tenant empowerment and transparency in housing!
-This project is dedicated to small-scale users who believe in the right to information.
-Let’s continue making housing fairer, one scraped property at a time! ✊

----

 ## 💼 Legal Disclaimer

 This tool is provided solely for personal use and informational purposes.
 It is intended to give small-scale users fair access to housing data.
 The developers are not responsible for any misuse of this tool or for legal consequences that may arise from large-scale scraping or commercial use.
 Users should ensure they comply with the terms of service of the websites they scrape.

 ## 🔒 License

-This project is licensed under the MIT License.
-See the full license [here](LICENSE).
+This project is licensed under the The GNU General Public License (GPL-3).
+See the full license [here](https://www.gnu.org/licenses/gpl-3.0.en.html).

 ---